quentin/teemp/README.md

 Redirects GNU tee outputs to a shared memory directory.

-Provides symlinks to GNU tee, backed by files stored in /dev/shm/teemp.$USER/ .
+Provides symlinks to GNU tee, backed by files stored in a ramdisk.
 Actual data file name is generated using the SHA1 signature of the absolute path of the symlink file.

     $ ls | teemp ~/out